ctelfer/onics/README.txt

  * tcpsess - generate a partial or complete TCP stream from data files

- * tcpwrap - wrap a packet in a TCP header
+ * tcpwrap - wrap packets in a TCP header

- * udpwrap - wrap a packet in a UDP header
+ * udpwrap - wrap packets in a UDP header

  * xtsscale - scale the timestamps for a stream of packets